Raphaël Varane: Early career

-Varane was born in the city of Lille in the Nord-Pas-de-Calais region.
-He is of Martiniquais heritage through his father, Gaston, who is originally from Le Morne-Rouge, while his mother, Annie, was raised in Saint-Amand-les-Eaux.
-Varane began his football career in the Arrondissement of Lille playing for local club AS Hellemmes at the age of seven.
-After spending two years at the club, in July 2002, he joined professional club RC Lens, despite some interest from Derby du Nord rivals and hometown club Lille OSC.
+Varane began his football career in the Arrondissement of Lille playing for local club Hellemmes at the age of seven.
+After spending two years at the club, in July 2002, he joined professional club Lens, despite some interest from Derby du Nord rivals and hometown club Lille.
 Similar to the development of the club's previous prized assets such as Gaël Kakuta and Timothée Kolodziejczak, Varane spent time at the Centre de Préformation de Football in nearby Liévin, a training centre exclusively for players brought up in the Nord-Pas-de-Calais region.
 He spent two years at the centre training there during the weekdays and playing with Lens on the weekends.

 After returning full-time to Lens, Varane quickly ascended up the club's youth ranks.
 In the 2008–09 season, alongside teammates Thorgan Hazard and Geoffrey Kondogbia, he played on the club's under-16 team that won the Championnat National des 16 ans.
 In the following season, Varane was promoted to the club's under-19 team, despite being two years younger than several of his teammates.
 Ahead of the 2010–11 season, Varane signed his first professional contract.
 He was, subsequently, promoted to the club's reserve team in the Championnat de France amateur.
 Varane made his amateur debut in the club's opening league match of the campaign in a 2–0 victory over Drancy.
 He appeared as a starter in the club's next nine matches with the team losing only one of them.